raji2306/mediawikiApplcation/README.md

 mysql.yaml --> We have stored the mysql password here.
 We can use Vault to encrypt if needed my.cnf.j2 --> Default config directory for Mysql.
 I just set the mysql username and password providers.tf --> This is the main file that needed to run the terraform script.
-It contains the Cloud providers details and our access, secret keys
+It contains the Cloud providers details and our access, secret keys linuxmachinekey.pem --> Pem Key that I am using to login into the managed nodes

 Now we look at the 3 Terraform Scripts step by step